 It seems that the killer had attacked Bell from the passenger seat before moving to the outside of the car and continuing the crazed attack from the driver’s door entrance, despite the fact she was more than likely already dead.

-Strangely, no witness ever came forward to suggest that there had been any sighting of such a person.
-The car park had been very busy on the morning of June 6th and was almost to its 153 space capacity.
+Strangely, no witnesses ever came forward to suggest that there had been any sighting of such a person.
+The car park had been very busy on the morning of June 6th and was almost to its 153-space capacity.

 On the 30th anniversary of this heinous murder, Penny Bell’s daughter, Lauren is appealing for anyone who can assist in solving the case to come forward with evidence that will lead to the killer being identified.
 She has offered a reward of £20,000 for information that leads to the conviction of her mother’s killer.